RimeValkyris/Luminous-E-Sports/README.md

 - Merged initial styles for Merchandise Page
 - Added Margin in Merchandise Page

+### 12/3/2025
+- Home Page is somewhat semi completed
+- About page is started
+- Merchandise Page is being worked on

 ## Notes and Post Scripts

 <sub><i>~~Managed to fucked up the mobile menu, so here's a snake with 1 functional brain cell.~~</i></sub>